telerik/kendo-ui-core/docs/AngularJS/introduction.md

 The AngularJS bindings are now integrated into Kendo UI.
 If you are using one of the bundles, such as `kendo.all.min.js`, then the required code is already there.
 If you load individual Kendo UI files, you need to also load `kendo.angular.js` (or `kendo.angular.min.js`).
 It must be loaded after `kendo.core`.

-In order for the Angular bindings to be activated, you must load `angular.js` before you load Kendo UI.
+In order to activate the Angular bindings, load `angular.js` before you load Kendo UI.
 Therefore, load the scripts in this order:

     <script src="jquery.js"></script>
     <script src="angular.js"></script>